 Many people with diabetes begin to eat better, get regular exercise, appreciate what they do have and create a life that has meaning and purpose.
 I will hold up a lens here for you so that you too can use diabetes as a catalyst to create what's truly important to you: Others' judgments be damned!

 I have type 1 diabetes.
-I got it at 18 and have had it for 40 years February 2012.
-Eight years ago I had a change of heart, and career.
+I got it at 18 and have had it for 42 years.
+I am a certified Wellcoaches health coach, author, international speaker and peer-mentor.
+Ten years ago I had a change of heart, and career.

 I've made it my business to learn about the true substance of living with diabetes by interviewing more than 150 people who have diabetes, their loved ones and experts in the field.
 These include endocrinologists, diabetes psychologists, certified diabetes educators, fitness coaches and frontiersmen and women in patient empowerment.

-I've also devoured books and articles about diabetes, change, coaching, neuroscience, happiness and our search for meaning; they give me new insight and pictures of how we can live with diabetes more successfully so that we're "thriving" rather than just "surviving."
+I've also devoured books and articles about diabetes, change, coaching, neuroscience, happiness and our search for meaning; they give me new insight and pictures of how we can live with diabetes more successfully so that we're "flourishing," rather than just "coping."

-I learned something very early in my research interviewing people: we want to know what living with diabetes is like for others and sharing our stories is the most fundamental way.
+I learned something very early in my research interviewing people: we all want to know what living with diabetes is like for others and sharing our "stories" is the most fundamental way.

-Take a look around, and please check out my blog where I'll be posting industry news and developments, things I learn from others and my own blessings and harangues.
+Take a look around, and please check out my blog on this site and my Huffington Post column, where I'll be posting industry news and developments, things I learn from others and my own blessings and challenges.